Kingsley (Catafalque:381-382) – só para só

 This, originally magical and mystical, expression was a key theme for Corbin because it conveys so well the nature of our invisible bond with the divine reality inside us.
 For him it captures the infinitely simple, but endlessly mysterious, essence of true individuation—of the process which allows would-be humans to grow up to become real individuated humans, genuinely “solitary, authentically alone, freed from every collective norm” because they just let themselves be held in a constant alignment with the eternal aloneness of their higher self.

-Here is that same inner secret, again, for which Corbin liked quoting the prophet Isaiah’s Secretum meum mihi; “My secret is for me”.
+Here is that same inner secret, again, for which Corbin liked quoting the prophet Isaiah’s Secretum meum mihi; “My secret is for ME”.
 And it’s a secret which always will be monos pros monon, alone to alone, “in the sense that no one else is present to such intimacy”.

 But this, too, isn’t all.